luismanfredi/luismanfredi/README.md

 # Hi, I'm Luis 🌫

 18 y/o Software Engineering student from Brazil.
-Focused on backend engineering and systems design.
+Focused on computational mathematics, and systems programming.

 ## What I'm Building